 Plain Old Stuff

 Amazon: a massively convenient way to obtain stuffs of all kinds.
-We price check everything we buy (from toothbrush heads to doggie toothpaste) between Amazon and Costco.
-We’ve found that it’s important to check individual items because it’s not uniform which vendor is cheapest.
+We price check everything we buy between Amazon and Walmart.
+I find it’s important to check individual items because it’s not uniform which vendor is cheapest.
 But, by vacillating between the two, we’re able to net the lowest prices on our household goods.

 Mattress: yep, we bought our mattress on the internet and we love it.
 LOVE it.
 Ringing up at a cool $279 for a king-size, this knock-off memory foam mattress from Amazon (we have the LUCID 8 inch) is by far the cheapest way to sleep in comfort.
-We’ve been snoozing on ours for five years now and it’s still in superb condition.
-Plus, Amazon delivered it to us for free!
-In a giant box!
-Hard to beat that.
-Here’s my original write-up on this mattress we bought from Amazon and then a five-year update on how much we still love it.
+October 29, 2021 update: It’s been NINE years and we still love this mattress.
+We bought this thing in September 2012 and it’s still going strong!

 Electric Kettle: in service of our coffee and oatmeal addictions, our electric kettle supplies us with perfectly heated water at the touch of a button.
 I know it sounds bizarre to be so attached to one’s kettle, but I really do love this thing.
 It supplants the need for a coffee maker, a stove top kettle, and a microwave.
 And, it looks snazzy being all stainless steel with its bad self.